M-Alzanati/hsqbointegration-backend/README.md

    - OAuth invalid_client during token exchange usually means client credentials are wrong or rotated.
 The app attempts a credentials reload once.
    - If invoices fail with QuickBooks validation errors, check the debug logs — the full invoice payload is logged on failure.

-   ---

-   If you want, I can also add a small helper script in `scripts/` that lists tax codes for a configured QuickBooks company and prints Name/Id pairs to make it trivial to pick the GST 5% id.
-Would you like that?